-Woest aims to reach a diverse audience with its location performances.
+Woest aims to reach a diverse audience with its site-specific performances.
 Not only concerning age but, as important, their background.
 You can’t put a label on an audience, just as you can’t put one on Woest.

 Woest wants to perform at locations that do not seem to be the perfect venue at first sight, but rather let them become one naturally.
 The relaxed approach, the legible choreography and the uniting effect of working in an unknown space enables Woest to reach a public that would otherwise not be bothered to come in contact with dance theatre.